 This is the most common urinary problem after surgery.
 When you wake up after surgery, you’ll have a thin tube called a catheter in your penis.
-This allows urine to drain out of the body.
+This is to drain urine out of your body.
+You'll usually have a catheter for about seven to 10 days after surgery.
 Most men can’t control their bladder properly when their catheter is first removed.
 This is because surgery can damage the muscles and nerves that control when you urinate.

 You might just leak a few drops when you exercise, cough or sneeze (stress incontinence).
 Or you might leak larger amounts.
 Some men also leak urine when they get an erection or during sex.

 Leaking urine usually improves with time.
 Most men start to see an improvement one to six months after surgery.
 But other men leak urine for a year or more, and some men never fully recover, even if they have treatments to help with their incontinence.